geopm/theta-tutorial/README.md

 time proportional to the amount of work done rather than simply increasing the amount of work done.
 This type of modeling is useful when the amount of work within cannot be easily scaled.
-The imbalance is controlled by a file who's path is given by the IMBALANCER_CONFIG environment variable.
+The imbalance is controlled by a file whose path is given by the IMBALANCER_CONFIG environment variable.
 This file gives a list of hostnames and imbalance injection fraction.
 An example file might be: